-Ulcers are sores along the lining of the stomach or duodenum (the first part of the small intestine).
-Contrary to popular belief, the majority of the ulcers are duodenal rather than gastric (in the stomach).
+Ulcers are sores along the lining of the stomach or the first part of the small intestine, called the duodenum.
 People with ulcers have pain with meals, bloating and abdominal fullness.
 In severe cases, people can have bloody vomiting that looks like coffee grounds (called hematemesis) or black, tarry stools (called melena).
 If an ulcer perforates (or causes a tear in the stomach wall), it is a life threatening situation requiring emergent hospitalization and surgery.

 Patients with gastric ulcers (ulcers in the stomach lining) develop pain after eating, while those with duodenal ulcers have pain which is relieved with food.